-So you're thinking about buying a television at PB Tech?
+So you're thinking about buying a television?
 Like your TVs?
 Need a TV upgrade?
 Want to easily watch Netflix on the big screen?
 Excellent!
 You've come to the right place.

 In this buying guide we break down the different terms, specs and lingo you'll find on your television buying journey and explain what they mean, the pros and cons for each, and ultimately help you make the right television purchase for your household.

 An important thing to consider when it comes to television screen sizes is where your TV will be placed in your house.
 Is it going in your bedroom?
 Your living room?
 What stand will it be placed on?
 How big is the room in comparison to the TV screen size you’re looking at?
 How close are your seats to the screen?
 Will you need a wall mount?
 It’s always a good idea to get a tape measure out and figure out what size fits the space your TV will live in.